top of page

 Sida partners & Swedish Embassies/Consulates abroad.

-HopeComms was given the assignment to research and build the content for Sida’s e-training on PSEAH.
-The training will also be used by Sida’s partner organizations, and partner’s partners.
-The SEAH training will also be used by all Swedish Foreign Missions, such as Swedish Embassies and Consulates abroad.
+HopeComms was assigned to research and develop the content for Sida’s e-training on PSEAH.
+Sida’s partner organizations will also use the training, and partners’ partners.
+All Swedish Foreign Missions, such as Swedish Embassies and Consulates abroad, will also use the SEAH training.

-The training was built around the OECD-DAC principles, including the victim-based approach, and included practical cases and examples, as well as clear guidelines and routines as to how to deal with transgressions and cases.
+The training was built around the OECD-DAC principles, including the victim-based approach.
+It included practical cases and examples, as well as clear guidelines and procedures for dealing with transgressions.
 A large emphasis was placed on preventative work.

 Addressing and Preventing Sexual and Gender-based Violence in Liberia